centau/vide/docs/api/reactivity-utility.md

 ## read()

 Utility used to read a value that is either a primitive or a source.
+Sources read can still be tracked inside a reactive-scope.

 - **Type**